ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 ### Inline editor

 Inline editor comes with a floating toolbar that becomes visible when the editor is focused (for example, by clicking it).
+A common scenario for using inline editor is offering users the possibility to edit content (such as headings and other small areas) in its real location on a web page instead of doing it in a separate administration section.

 See an {@link examples/builds/inline-editor example of the classic editor} in action.

-### Balloon editor
+### Balloon editor and balloon block editor

 Balloon editor is similar to inline editor.
 The difference between them is that the {@link getting-started/setup/toolbar#block-toolbar toolbar appears in a balloon} next to the selection (when the selection is not empty).

 See an {@link examples/builds/balloon-editor example of the classic editor} in action.

-### Balloon block editor

 Balloon block is essentially the balloon editor with an extra block toolbar which can be accessed using the button attached to the editable content area and following the selection in the document.
 The toolbar gives an access to additional, block–level editing features.